FirstLegoLeague/launcher/docs/userguide.md

 This guide is intended to help *FIRST* LEGO League tournament orgnizers use the Tournament Management System (TMS).

+Click [here](https://github.com/FirstLegoLeague/Launcher/blob/user-guide/docs/userguide.md) for the latest version of this document.

+You can also watch a [recording of the Webinar](https://register.gotowebinar.com/register/8980264911390903809) that was held on Sep 24th, 2018 (the actual recording starts at 1’30”).
+After registering you will have immediate access to the Webinar.

 ## Overview

 The Tournament Management System is an application that enables *FIRST* LEGO League tournament organizers to record robot game mission results on an digital scoresheet and to display the match results on a scoreboard.